 Table 2.
-12XSF pin definitions
+12XS6 pin definitions

-Pin number Pin name Pin function Formal name Definition 1 CP Internal supply Charge Pump This pin is the connection for an external capacitor for charge pump use only.
+Pin number Pin name Pin function Formal name Definition 1 CP Internal supply Charge pump This pin is the connection for an external capacitor for charge pump use only.
 2 RSTB SPI Reset This input pin is used to initialize the device configuration and fault registers, as well as place the device in a low-current sleep mode.
 This pin has a passive internal pull-down.
-3 CSB SPI Chip Select This input pin is connected to a chip select output of a master microcontroller (MCU).
+3 CSB SPI Chip select This input pin is connected to a chip select output of a master microcontroller (MCU).
 When this digital signal is high, SPI signals are ignored.
 Asserting this pin low starts the SPI transaction.
 The transaction is indicated as completed when this signal returns to a high level.
-This pin has a passive internal pull-up to $V{CC}$ through a diode.
-4 SCLK SPI Serial Clock This input pin is connected to the MCU providing the required bit shift clock for SPI communication.
+This pin has a passive internal pull-up to V CC through a diode.
+4 SCLK SPI Serial clock This input pin is connected to the MCU providing the required bit shift clock for SPI communication.
 This pin has a passive internal pull-down.
 5 SI SPI Serial input This pin is the data input of the SPI communication interface.
 The data at the input is sampled on the positive edge of the SCLK.
 This pin has a passive internal pull-down.
-6 VCC Power Supply MCU Power Supply This pin is a power supply pin for internal logic, the SPI I/Os, and the OUT6 driver.
+6 VCC Power supply MCU power supply This pin is a power supply pin for internal logic, the SPI I/Os, and the OUT6 driver.
+7 SO SPI Serial output This output pin is connected to the SPI serial data input pin of the MCU, or to the SI pin of the next device of a daisy chain of devices.
+The SPI changes on the negative edge of SCLK.
+When CSB is high, this pin is high-impedance.

 Table 2.
-12XSF pin definitions(continued)
+12XS6 pin definitions (continued)